World Series: George Springer immediately redeems his terrible decision to dive

 In the virtual blink of an eye, the Astros now had an 11-8 lead after trailing 8-7, a deficit thanks in large part to Springer's defensive gaffe.

+"A lot of energy put back into the building, certainly in George.
+And we trust George every step along the way.
+And for him to be able to deliver, make up for the judgment that he made in center is, again, one of the hundred stories you guys can write about."

+He's right about that for sure.
+This game was off the hook.
+It had everything.
+The Springer redemption angle is but one detail.
+I feel it's an important one, though.

 In fact, we could probably point to much of this series providing Springer with redemption.
 Remember back before Game 2, Astros manager A.J.
 Hinch was answering questions about what was wrong with his All-Star leadoff man.
 Springer was just 3 for 30 in the ALCS and Game 1 of the World Series combined.
 He went 0 for 4 with four strikeouts in Game 1.
-In Game 2, though, Springer played hero and he's now 7 for 21 with two doubles, three home runs and three walks this series, propping him up to a .333/.417/.857 slash in the World Series even with that horrible Game 1.
+In Game 2, though, Springer played hero and he's now 7 for 21 with two doubles, three home runs and four walks this series, propping him up to a .333/.440/.857 slash in the World Series even with that horrible Game 1.

 In effect, those two plays inside a few minutes for Springer were redemption much like Game 2-5 have been redemption for the Astros' stellar center fielder.